pengbohua/Pengbohua/_posts/2017-07-15-commencement-ceremony.markdown

 description: an example of a blog post with some math
 comments: true
 ---
-Today we are going to get kicked out of here because of graduating.
-I really cherish the knowledge, experience and friendship I got in my college.
+Today I am going to get kicked out of here because of graduating.
+I really cherish the knowledge, expertise and friendships I got in my college.
 I think the most important things I learned during these years include：

 <ul>
     <li>Ideas don't come out fully formed.
 They only become clear as you work on them.
 You just have to get started </li>